22 Semiparametric Ordinal Longitudinal Models

 • Note that blrm parameterizes the partial PO parameters differently than vglm.

-• This is quite small on the logit scale in which most of the action takes place in \([-4, 4]\)
+• This is fairly small on the logit scale in which most of the action takes place in \([-4, 4]\)

 • Random intercepts add an inconsequential improvement in the fit, justifying the Markov process’ conditional (on prior state) independence assumption